EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Gameplay.md

 ### Getting attacked (Dodge action)

 When player gets attacked by normal enemy attack player rolls *Dodge test*.
 If they succeed they take no damage.
 If they fail they roll *Armor reduction* and if it is lower than attacker's damage they take specified amount of *Wound*s.
-In case of Catastrophic gate player automaticly take specified amount of *Wound*s and further specified amount of *Wound*s if they roll *Armor reduction* under enemy damage.
+In case of Catastrophic gate player takes additional 1 *Wound*.
+This happens even if the attacker doesn't penetrate *Armor reduction*.
 Each *Dodge test* after the first one in a turn has reduced chances of dodging enemy's hit.
 This means player needs to increase *Evasive penalty*.
 In case of *Critical test* player doesn't increase Evasive penalty.